Katzmann835/CIS641-HW2-katzman/README.md

 For my technical background, I have had alot of experience with programming.
 I started four years ago, and since then, I used C/C++, Python, Javascript, Go/Golang, SQL/SQLite, HTML, CSS, github, Flask, Ghidra and docker.
 I hope I can improve on some of these skills during the semester.

-![Here is a link to a link of one of my favorite memes: It is trollface!
-Have fun!]
+Here is a link to a link of one of my favorite memes: It is trollface!
+Have fun!
 (https://i.kym-cdn.com/entries/icons/original/000/000/091/TrollFace.jpg)